Just-Akinyi/Healora-Therapist-App/README.md

 ## 📸 Screenshots

-Below are some preview screens from the Helora Therapist App:
+Below are some preview screens from the Healora Therapist App:

 | Splash Screen | Dashboard | Chat Screen | Mood Tracker |
 |---------------|-----------|-------------|---------------|